rayeberechi/grp-4/README.md

   - **Leaderboards:** Implement leaderboards for a competitive edge.
   - **Sound Effects:** Add sound effects for correct/incorrect answers and timers.
   - **Animations:** Add some animations to make it pop.
-  - **Responsiveness:** Ensure that the app works seamlessly on all devices.
+  - **Responsiveness:** Ensure that the app works seamlessly on all device types.

 ## Credits